kwur/new-kwur-site/_posts/2010-01-08-i-am-a-huge-radio-nerd.md

 ---
 <div class="pf-content">
   <p>
     Because I find this hilarious.
-Greg Ginn tries to give a KWUR station ID back in &#8217;86 (I think).
+Greg Ginn tries to give a KWUR station ID back in ’86 (I think).
 Almost, dude. <span style="font-style: italic;"></span>Audio is <a href="http://www.box.net/shared/30j4gv3cpl">here</a>.
   </p>

   <p>
     PS: this was tacked on to the end of a larger interview, which was just finally edited and transcribed, to be made available SOON.
-We&#8217;re such teases.
+We’re such teases.
   </p>
 </div>